scottthesecond/social-frame/README.md

     linkedInConnection.createPost(post);
 ```

-And thats it!
-SocialTable handles the rest.
+And thats it!  social-frame handles the rest.

 ## Installation
 Eventually, I will publish this as a package, but while I'm testing this in my own packages, it is probably best to clone this as a submodule and import.